IBM/varnish-operator/docs/monitoring.md

 ### Monitoring Stack Example

 The repo includes an [example helm chart](https://github.ibm.com/TheWeatherCompany/icm-varnish-k8s-operator/tree/master/config/samples/helm-charts/varnish-operator-monitoring) for a Prometheus and Grafana installation that is configured to scrape metrics from the operator and display included dashboards.
-It depends on the Prometheus operator so it has to be installed first.
+It depends on the [Prometheus Operator](https://github.com/coreos/prometheus-operator) so it has to be installed first.

 After you have the [operator installed](installation.md), clone the repo and install the helm chart.